Facing an IRS Tax Levy?

 If you use a tax service, you might already work with a certified public accountant (CPA).
 A CPA is someone who can practice at the state level, and they can only practice in the states where they hold a license.
 As a result, they can file your paperwork in almost every area.

-However, a CPA can’t represent you at the federal level.
+However, a CPA cannot represent you at the federal level.

-That’s why your first call shouldn’t be to a CPA, but an enrolled agent (EA) who specializes in income tax.
-EAs are federally-recognized tax specialists.
+That is why your first call should not be to a CPA, but to an enrolled agent (EA) who specializes in income tax.
+EAs are federally recognized tax specialists.

-To qualify, an EA must first complete five years of work experience with the IRS to qualify.
-Alternative, an EA can take a three-part exam, including a section that deals with IRS representation as well as practices and procedures.
+To qualify, an EA must first complete five years of work experience with the IRS.
+Alternatively, an EA can take a three-part exam.
+It includes a section on IRS representation, practices, and procedures.

-The IRS also requires that those who reach this elite status complete 72 hours of education every three years and adhere to ethical standards.
+The IRS also requires that those who reach this elite status (the highest credential the IRS awards) complete 72 hours of education every three years and adhere to ethical standards.

 What Does an EA Do?